 The Driver is the most dynamic and active personality of all types of customers.

 Drivers are often taking managing job positions, so expect them to be dominant and controlling.
-They’re the decisive type, and they like to make decisions fast, but they’re not very detail-oriented.
+They’re the decisive type, and they like to make a decision fast, but they’re not very detail-oriented.

-Drivers are visionaries that see the big picture and all the goals that have to be achieved to get there.
-They don’t like to analyse too much and prefer to make a decision, even if it’s a bad one.
+Drivers are visionaries who see the big picture and all the goals that have to be achieved to get there.
+They don’t like to analyze too much and prefer to make a decision quickly, even if it’s a bad one.

-Driver’s strengths are that they’re very disciplined, independent and productive.
+The driver’s strengths are that they’re very disciplined, independent, productive and confident.
 They’re decisive, and they get things done, no matter what.
+Drivers are willing to take the risk even at the cost of failure as in their eyes inaction is much worse than a one-time mistake.

 - Keep it short – Drivers are highly goal-oriented, and that means they value their time.
 And you should too, by getting straight to the point.

-- Show them how you’ll help them to achieve their goals – don’t talk about your product or service for hours – instead, show them what problems of their business will you solve.
+- Show them how you’ll help them to achieve their goals – Don’t talk about your product or service for hours – instead, show them what problems of their business will you solve and how profitable the solution will be for their business.

 - Be professional – Drivers often occupy managing job positions, they’re professional, and they expect the same from you.
 Be calm, patient, keep it short and go straight to the point.

-- Eliminate small talk – some types of customers love to get into a chit-chat, but Drivers are not one of them.
+- Eliminate small talk – Some types of customers love to get into a chit-chat, but Drivers are not one of them.
+If you reach out to them to make an offer, make an offer.
+Otherwise, don’t bother them with nonsense.

 - Be confident, but polite – Drivers are self-confident, and so should you.
 Don’t get overwhelmed by their confidence – use logical arguments to explain the situation, and be polite at the same time.